 - School Registration fee of €65

 - TIE Exam has no specific textbook.
-TIE Exam is held in Dublin.
+TIE Exam is often held in the school but sometimes students may be required to take the exam in the test center in Dublin.

 - Programme Duration: 8 Months